home-assistant/home-assistant.io/source/_integrations/tessie.markdown

 ### Climate

-The integration will create a climate entity to control the vehicles climate control system.
+The integration will create a climate entity to control the vehicle's climate control system.
 This entity can:

 - Turn on and off
 - Change the drivers set temperature